-Almost every cut flower requires full sun, though gardeners in USDA Plant Hardiness Zones 9 and warmer would do well to give them afternoon shade.
+Almost every flower you’ll grow for cutting requires full sun, though gardeners in USDA Plant Hardiness Zones 9 and warmer would do well to give them afternoon shade.
 Average, well-drained soil is also best, and leafier varieties should avoid overly moist soil, which will cause an overgrowth of leaves and leave little room for flowers.
 When choosing the spot for your flowers, keep all of this in mind.

-The most variation in cut flowers is when they should be sown, but they all involve the last frost date.
-The last frost date is dependent on your hardiness zone, so check yours before you begin.
+There will be a bit of variation in when your different flowers should be sown, but they all involve the first and last frost date.
+Frost dates are dependent on your hardiness zone, so check yours before you begin.
 Here’s a basic guide on when to plant a variety of different flowers, based on your frost date:

-1. Sow indoors around 8 weeks before the last frost.
-Keep at moderately warm temperatures, and transplant after the last frost.
-Plants include: strawflower, golden drumstick, globe amaranth, bells of Ireland, starflower, flossflower, Mexican sunflower, snow on the mountain, and marigold.
+1. Sow these plants indoors around 8 weeks before the last frost (keep at moderately warm temperatures, and transplant after the last frost): strawflower, golden drumstick, globe amaranth, bells of Ireland, starflower, flossflower, Mexican sunflower, snow on the mountain, and marigold.

-2. Sow outdoors before the first frost, when soil has become workable again.
-Plants include: larkspur, love-in-a-mist, and sweet peas.
+2. Sow these plants outdoors before the first frost, when soil has become workable again: larkspur, love-in-a-mist, and sweet peas.

-3. Sow outdoors after the threat of frost is over, covering with a light layer of soil.
-Plants include: cosmos, yarrow, globe amaranth, forget-me-nots, starflower, marigolds, and Brazilian vervain.
+3. Sow these plants outdoors after the threat of frost is over, covering with a light layer of soil: cosmos, yarrow, globe amaranth, forget-me-nots, starflower, marigolds, and Brazilian vervain.

 Once the flowers are sown and begin to germinate, pinch buds to encourage branching.
 Keep plants watered.